WHAT IS THE SECRET?

-Smoking, drinking alcohol, exposure to environmental pollutants, and also exposure to ultraviolet light or nuclear radiation can all trigger the production of “free radicals” on the skin’s surface, or inside the body.
+Exposure to environmental pollutants, drinking alcohol, smoking and exposure to ultraviolet light can all trigger the production of “free radicals” on the skin’s surface, or inside the body.
 Free radicals are very simple compounds of oxygen, in which the innocent molecule has acquired an extra electron.
 Free radicals are very reactive particles and they aggressively attack all the surrounding molecules within the cell.
 The attacked molecules are oxidized, becoming structurally damaged and even making them toxic for the body.
 Vitamins with antioxidant properties form a natural line of defense against free radicals; they “catch” free radicals and neutralize them.
-These anti-oxidant vitamins, all present in Sea-Buckthorn oil, are vitamin A (derived from -carotene), vitamin C (ascorbic acid) and vitamin E (-tocopherol).
+These antioxidant vitamins, all present in Seabuckthorn oil, are vitamin A (derived from -carotene), vitamin C (ascorbic acid) and vitamin E (-tocopherol).

-For those of us not lucky enough to have a Sea-Buckthorn bush, or with no time to prepare the oil ourselves, fortunately it is available in ready-prepared form; as a liquid for use on the skin, or as capsules for internal use.
+For those of us not lucky enough to have a Seabuckthorn bush, or with no time to prepare the oil ourselves, fortunately it is available in ready-prepared form; as a liquid for use on the skin, or as capsules for internal use.
 The finished product is more often blended with an oil such as sunflower oil, olive oil and almond oil.
-Also on the market you can find a very concentrated extract (not blended), used by manufacturers of cosmetics and other products.
-Sea-buckthorn oil standardized using carotenoids (not less than 170mg% and maximum 300- 420mg%) and sum of tocopherols (not less than 110mg%).
+Also on the market, you can find a very concentrated extract (not blended) used by manufacturers of cosmetics and other products.
+The Seabuckthorn oil in the WILDHEART [wellbeing] SKINCARE products is 100% pure and organic.

 Reinforces the body’s defenses

-Sea-Buckthorn oil is very rich source of vitamins and minerals, especially in vitamins A, C, E and beta-carotenes, flavonoids, and other bioactive compounds.
-Sea-Buckthorn oil increases the capability of the body’s immune-system and can reduce vitamin A deficiency in the body.
-Also it has an antibacterial action; inhibits the growth of staphylococci and other bacteria.
-These effects are especially valuable at the end of a long winter, and may be useful in the treatment of colds, febrile conditions, exhaustion, also during periods of convalescence.
+Seabuckthorn oil is a very rich source of vitamins and minerals, especially in vitamins A, C, E and beta-carotenes, flavonoids, and other bioactive compounds.
+Seabuckthorn oil increases the capability of the body’s immune-system and can reduce vitamin A deficiency in the body.
+Also, it has an antibacterial action; inhibits the growth of staphylococci and other bacteria.
+These effects are especially valuable at the end of a long winter and may be useful in the treatment of colds, exhaustion and during periods of convalescence.

 Acts as a skin nutritive and restorative

-Such anti-oxidants like vitamin E and beta-carotene effectively combat wrinkles, dryness, and other symptoms of aging or of a neglected skin.
-That is why Sea-Buckthorn oil delays the aging process externally and internally.
-Sea buckthorn oil enhances the regeneration of mucus membranes benefiting people from menopausal women to vegetarians who do not have a good level of fatty acids in their diet.
+Such antioxidants like vitamin E and beta-carotene effectively combat wrinkles, dryness, and other symptoms of ageing or of neglected skin.
+That is why Seabuckthorn oil delays the ageing process externally and internally.
+Seabuckthorn oil enhances the regeneration of mucous membranes benefiting people such as menopausal women and vegetarians who do not have a good level of fatty acids in their diet.

 Can act as a healing ointment

 The oil can be used as an ointment to promote healing of burns (including sunburn), eczema, radiation injury ulcers and small cuts or abrasions.
-This effect is due to the beta-carotene (provitamin-A) that is in Sea-Buckthorn oil.
+This effect is due to the beta-carotene (provitamin-A).
 The oil should be applied to the skin after washing and drying, and left for at least 20 minutes before removal.
 For best results, apply in the evening and leave overnight.
-However, remember that it will probably leave a temporary slight yellow-orange stain – so try and apply evenly!
+However, please note that it will probably leave a temporary slight yellow-orange stain – so try and apply evenly!

-Wrinkle formation is due to the decrease of elasticity, photo-aging and free radical attack on the skin.
-Sea Buckthorn oil is an excellent source of essential nutrients for regulating moisture and sensitivity of skin.
-A study was designed to evaluate the efficacy of Sea Buckthorn oil capsules to reduce the signs of aging through measurements of skin hydration, elasticity and skin roughness.
+Wrinkle formation is due to the decrease of elasticity, photo-ageing and free radical attack on the skin.
+Seabuckthorn oil is an excellent source of essential nutrients for regulating moisture and sensitivity of skin.
+A study was designed to evaluate the efficacy of Seabuckthorn oil capsules to reduce the signs of aging through measurements of skin hydration, elasticity and skin roughness.
 In the clinical study, 30 healthy women average age of 61 years took 2 capsules twice a day for three months.
 Skin hydration study results showed: A highly significant increase in skin hydration was recorded during and after the treatment.
 Increase in moisturization after one month, 33.6%; after three months, 48.6%.